This article was updated on July 6, 2018.

 Employee background screening is an important step in the hiring process, but one that must be conducted in strict accordance with employment laws.
 Depending on your state's laws and industry, background screens can include many types of verification, including employment and educational history, and criminal, credit and driving records.
 Best business practices often include the use of a third-party employee background screening vendor, which can help reduce company risk and preserve employee confidentiality.
 Note that if you use a vendor for screening, you'll need to comply with the Fair Credit Reporting Act, which requires certain permissions from and notifications to the applicant.

 The second reason why employee background checks are so important to your business is because they can protect you and your other employees.
-An Employee Screen IQ survey from 2015 revealed that 20 percent of employers do not ask candidates to divulge their criminal background at all during the hiring process.
+The Society for Human Resource Management reports that 28 percent of employers do not ask candidates to divulge their criminal background at all during the hiring process.
 Whether you decide to move forward with a candidate after reviewing all of his or her information, you'll at least have the facts.
 It is your responsibility as an employer to maintain a safe workplace for all your employees, and making an informed decision can help you with that task.

 Guidelines for Performing a Background Screening on a Prospective Hire